Frequently Asked Questions:

 By Train/Bus: We are 1 block away from the Central Square T Station.

 We are located in the Guaranty Trust Building.
-Please dial “1” in the call box next to the entrance to be buzzed in.
+Please use the call box to the left of the entrance to be buzzed in.
+If you are having difficulties getting in, please give us a call or send us a text message.
 We are at the top of the stairs to your right.

 Please note, at this time we do not have handicap access.

 A: Almost all new patient appointments take approximately 1 hour.
 The easiest way for you to speed up the appointment would be to fill out all necessary forms in advance and arrive on time.
 If you do not have time to fill out the forms in advance, please arrive 15 minutes before your appointment begins to fill them out at our office.
 We take pride in our efficiency and our timeliness and we ask our patients to strive to do the same.

 3) What if I don’t see my dental insurance listed?
 Will you still treat me?

 Of course!
 It is our main goal to give everyone the care they need and deserve.
 We will not turn you away if you do not have insurance, and offer flexible payment options, for your convenience.